 Commercial Retail

-Clicks and Bricks: The Complementarity of Online Retail and Urban Services [Updated January 2024]
+Clicks and Bricks: The Complementarity of Online Retail and Urban Services [Updated August 2024, Submitted]

 Is online retail a complement or substitute to local offline economies?
-To answer this question, I use transaction data and the staggered introduction of online grocery platforms as a natural experiment.
-I find that online retail activity reallocates consumer purchases towards offline services, particularly restaurants, through time savings.
-I also find that it changes how consumers make shopping trips, creating additional positive and negative spillovers.
-Thus, online retail is both a complement and substitute to different types of offline brick-and-mortar stores.
-I then develop a discrete choice model that replicates consumers' nuanced trip substitution patterns.
-The model predicts that a mature online grocery market will shift consumption from offline goods to services in high-income urban areas.
+To answer this question, I use transaction data and the staggered introduction of online grocery platforms.
+This study reveals that online retail reallocates consumer purchases towards offline services through time savings, particularly restaurants.
+I also find that it changes how consumers make shopping trips, creating diverse spillovers.
+Consequently, online retail is both a complement and substitute to different offline stores.
+I develop a discrete choice model capturing nuanced consumer trip choices which predicts the online grocery market will shift consumption from offline goods to services in high-income urban areas.

-The Impact of Work-from-Home on Brick-and-Mortar Retail Establishments: Evidence from Card Transactions (with James Duguid, Bryan Kim, and Chris Wheat) [Updated June 2023]
+The Impact of Work-from-Home on Brick-and-Mortar Retail Establishments: Evidence from Card Transactions (with James Duguid, Bryan Kim, and Chris Wheat) [Updated June 2024, Submitted]

 The Early Impact of COVID-19 on Local Commerce: Changes in Spend Across Neighborhoods and Online (with Marvin Ward, Chris Wheat, and Diana Farrell)